Vanilla JavaScript

 document.getElementById('result').textContent =

-`Heart Rate: ${event.result.heartRate} BPM`;
+`Heart Rate: ${result.heartRate} BPM`;

-document.getElementById('error').textContent = event.error.message;
+document.getElementById('error').textContent = error.message;

 document.getElementById('error').hidden = false;